 Heads up: 🔔

-You’ve got to stay attentive to the topics people search for during the month, it’s a great way to inspire your creative Ramadan social media posts during the month.
+You’ve got to stay attentive to the topics people search for during the month.
+It’s a great way to inspire your creative Ramadan social media campaign ideas during the month.

 In addition, make use of social media tools like Google Trends and Social Bakers.
 Tools like these help you keep an eye on real-time people’s interests and help you optimize your approaches throughout the month.
 YouTube’s trending feed should also be beneficial during the month.